-- 3.1 Each school is eligible to enter only one team per division per gender. - 3.2 All entries for Match-based (team) Sports must be submitted by the PE/CCA Key Personnel via FormSG for: - 3.2.1 'B' and 'C' Divisions by 2 January 2024. - 3.2.2 'A' Division by 28 February 2024. - 3.2.3 Requests for late / withdrawal of entries must be sent via email through the Principal to the Lead Convenor by the Team Managers' (TMs) Briefing.
+- 3.1 Each school is eligible to enter only one team in the Senior Division per sex. - 3.2 All entries for Match-based (Team) Sports must be submitted by the PE/CCA Key Personnel via FormSG by 2 January 2024. - 3.2.1 Requests for late / withdrawal of entries must be sent via email through the Principal to the Lead Convenor by the Team Managers' (TMs) Briefing.